-Two Cities Vote To Pull More Than $3 Billion From Wells Fargo Over Dakota Pipeline
+2 Cities To Pull More Than $3 Billion From Wells Fargo Over Dakota Access Pipeline

 America

-Two Cities Vote To Pull More Than $3 Billion From Wells Fargo Over Dakota Pipeline
+2 Cities To Pull More Than $3 Billion From Wells Fargo Over Dakota Access Pipeline

-The Seattle City Council has voted not to renew its contract with Wells Fargo, in a move that cites the bank's role as a lender to the Dakota Access Pipeline project as well as its creation of millions of bogus accounts.
+Seattle's City Council has voted not to renew its contract with Wells Fargo, in a move that cites the bank's role as a lender to the Dakota Access Pipeline project as well as its creation of millions of bogus accounts.
 As a result, the city's won't renew its contract with the bank that expires next year.

 The unanimous vote will pull more than $3 billion in city funds from the banking giant, the council says.
-The city says the bidding process for its next banking partner will "incentivize 'Social Responsibility.'"
+Seattle says the bidding process for its next banking partner will "incentivize 'Social Responsibility.'"

-After Seattle's council acted, the city of Davis, Calif., took a similar action, voting to find a new bank to handle its roughly $124 million in accounts by the end of 2017.
+Not long after Seattle's vote, the City Council in Davis, Calif., took a similar action over the pipeline.
+It voted unanimously to find a new bank to handle its roughly $124 million in accounts by the end of 2017.

-On the same day the two cities moved to leave Wells Fargo, the U.S. Army Corps of Engineers granted an easement allowing the Dakota Access Pipeline to cross under the Missouri River north of the Standing Rock Sioux Reservation.
-As NPR's Rebecca Hersher reported, that agreement would clear the way for construction of the final 1.5 miles of the more than 1,700-mile pipeline.
+On the same day the two cities moved to cut ties with Wells Fargo, the U.S. Army Corps of Engineers granted an easement allowing the Dakota Access Pipeline to cross under the Missouri River north of the Standing Rock Sioux Reservation.
+As NPR's Rebecca Hersher reported, that clears the way for construction of the final 1.5 miles of the more than 1,700-mile pipeline.

 "Protests in Seattle against the Dakota Access Pipeline project have been large and frequent, often organized by local tribal members," member station KUOW reports.
 "Protesters, many of them Native people from Washington state, share the concerns of the Standing Rock Sioux Tribe, which says the pipeline would threaten tribal water supplies, land and cultural sites."

-Wells Fargo has been in the headlines since last fall over a scandal involving accusations that the bank's employees created fake accounts in its customers' names to bolster performance results and boost bonuses.
+Wells Fargo has been in the headlines since last fall over a scandal involving bank employees creating fake accounts in customers' names to bolster performance results and boost bonuses.
 While other banks are also involved in the pipeline deal, Wells Fargo's recent history seems to have helped make it a target once again.

 Seattle's plan to stop its dealings with Wells Fargo comes months after the city canceled a $100 million bond deal between its electric utility and the bank.
 That took place last fall, when the treasurers of California, Illinois and other entities said they would freeze their dealings with the bank — in some cases, for a one-year period.